Shane Larkin: National team career

 Larkin is a member of the senior Turkish national team.
 In February 2020, it was announced that Larkin would miss the 2021 EuroBasket Qualification Tournament with an injury.

+Larkin represented Turkey at EuroBasket 2022 and EuroBasket 2025.

+In EuroBasket 2025, while Turkey advanced to the knockout rounds by finishing first in group stage and succeeding elimination matches, then reaching the final, Larkin performed a noteworthy performance in all matches.
+He played 38 minutes in the final game, scoring 13 points and making 9 assists, finished the tournament with averages of 32 minutes, 11.6 points, and 5.1 assists.

 Personal life

 Larkin has been diagnosed with obsessive-compulsive disorder.

 Larkin has stated that he views Turkey as "more of a home" when asked about the possibility of playing for the Turkish national team.
 On February 7, 2020, it was announced that Larkin received Turkish citizenship.